Scientific Name: Asarum caudatum

 Key ID Features:

-Leaves release ginger-like aroma when rubbed, shiny, kidney-shaped to rounded, most 4-9cm long x 5-12cm wide, apex obtuse, blade overlapping at bases to cordate, petioles 8-17cm long; flowers usually hidden by leaves, solitary, brownish-purple to greenish-yellow flowers grow on peduncles, 1-5cm long, petals absent, calyx purplish-brown, 3 petal-like, lanceolate ends 3 to 8cm long, 12 united stamens forming a tube; capsules fleshy, seeds egg-shaped with a prominent fleshy appendage.
+Evergreen groundcover; leaves release ginger-like aroma when rubbed, shiny, kidney-shaped to rounded, most 4-9cm long x 5-12cm wide, apex obtuse, blade overlapping at bases to cordate, petioles 8-17cm long; flowers usually hidden by leaves, solitary, brownish-purple to greenish-yellow flowers grow on peduncles, 1-5cm long, petals absent, calyx purplish-brown, 3 petal-like, lanceolate ends 3-8cm long, 12 united stamens forming a tube; capsules fleshy, seeds egg-shaped with a prominent fleshy appendage.